HalfaChink/DBot-Template/README.md

 ## Issues or Questions

-If you have any issues or questions of how to code a specific command, you can Contact me on discord **Halfa#6592**
+If you have any issues or questions of how to code a specific command, you can Contact me on discord **Halfa_**

 ## Built With